Kapiainen/Lauhdutin/Readme.md

 - Added a setting for making all games execute/ignore bangs.
 - Added support for one level of subfolders in Windows shortcuts.
 The name of the subfolder that contains the shortcut is shown as the platform.
 - Added new filters.
-- Refactored GUI code.
 - Steam games/programs, which exist locally despite not appearing on the Steam community profile, are now hidden by default rather than ignored completely.
 - Updated `Battle.net` to `Blizzard App` in the GUI.
 - Updated the setting title and tooltip for the paths to Blizzard games.
-- GUI optimizations.
+- Major GUI overhaul and optimizations.

 **Version 2.6.0 - 2017/03/15:**
 - Added fuzzy search.